Air Quality and Transportation

 Air quality is of critical importance around the globe.
 This is particularly true in Southern California, where the biggest contributor to the air quality is the number of vehicles on the road.
-In May 2008, the American Lung Association reported that Los Angeles had the most polluted air in the nation for ozone and year round particle pollution.
-Pepperdine has worked hard to improve air quality and thereby benefit public health by reducing the consumption of and reliance on fossil fuels.
+As a Christian institution, Pepperdine has a duty to do all it can to ensure the health and well-being of humanity and the environment.
+This begins with a commitment to clean air by reducing our reliance on fossil fuels.

 The University's largest contribution to improving air quality is the provision of on-campus housing, as this conserves fuel while decreasing the number of rush hour vehicles.
-Pepperdine currently provides 2,110 student beds and houses 143 faculty/staff residents.
-This accounts for 52% of our student population and 8% of our faculty/staff population, respectively.
-Pepperdine recently submitted an application for approval to, among other things, provide 468 additional student beds on campus.
-This will provide on-campus housing for 75% of our undergraduate students, which will take even more vehicles off the road.
+Pepperdine currently provides 2,585 student beds and houses 143 faculty/staff residents, which helps take many vehicles off the road.

 Clean Fleet Vehicles

-The Facilities, Management, and Planning department uses a fleet of 20 electric vehicles, while Public Safety operates two hybrid vehicles to monitor the campus and provide assistance to students.
+The Departments of Facilities Services and Public Safety operate two hybrid vehicles each to monitor the campus and provide assistance to students.

 In the Fall of 2014, Pepperdine introduced Zipcar to its Malibu campus.
 Zipcar is a car sharing system created to allow people to rent cars by the hour or by the day, providing an excellent opportunity for students who do not own a car.
 Currently, there are two available Zipcars available in Rho Parking lot.
 For more information and to register, visit the Pepperdine Zipcar page.